 The pain could potentially be something more serious like gallbladder issues.
 Or it could be “referred” pain from another area of the body.
 The key is to look at other symptoms you may be experiencing, the severity of the pain, whether it is intermittent or constant, or whether it goes away only to return at a later date, he added.

-Here’s a brief rundown of some causes of what that right-under-the-right-rib ache could mean:
+Here’s a brief rundown of some possible causes of that right-under-the-right-rib ache:

 1. Gallbladder gone rogue